Tennis-Gutsy Medvedev overcomes injury and Zverev to reach Indian Wells quarters

 Down a set and on serve at 3-2 in the second, Medvedev turned over his ankle attempting to make a return and winced in pain as the trainers, Zverev and the tournament supervisor all rushed to his side as he clutched his right leg.

-"When I twisted it I thought I am going to stand up just fine and then the pain started growing very fast and I thought, 'oh that's not a good sign," said Medvedev.
+"When I twisted it I thought I am going to stand up just fine and then the pain started growing very fast and I thought, 'Oh, that's not a good sign,'" Medvedev said.

 "I felt like I didn't break it but I thought maybe one of the ligaments is a little injured so I thought I wasn't going to be able to play.